Winter Dormancy – The Great Plant Snooze 🌿❄️

 Here’s a simple guide:

-❌ = No Dormancy is required, and if grown with correct lighting indoors, will grow throughout the year.
+No Dormancy is required, and if grown with correct lighting indoors, will grow throughout the year.
 However, in colder climates, growth WILL slow down significantly, and may even stop completely.
-Nepenthes for EG, may even stop producing pitchers.

 A Special Note About Cephalotus & Butterworts 🤔